 How Does a Person File for Divorce in Arizona?

 In order to initiate a divorce in Arizona, you must file a Petition for Dissolution of Marriage and other related documents.
 Once it is filed, your spouse must be served with copies of all documents unless he or she has filed a waiver of service with the court.
 After being served, your spouse has 20 days to respond if the papers were served in Arizona or 30 days if they were served out of state.
 In the event that your spouse does not file a response within the allotted time frame, you may apply for a default, after which your spouse only has 10 days to respond without the divorce being granted on the terms requested in your initial petition.
+Talk to your divorce attorney if you have any questions.

 What Happens if Your Spouse Does Not Agree to a Divorce?